-Coronavirus, or COVID-19, is a virus which was first encountered in Wuhan at the end of 2019.
-Since first being discovered, it has spread across the world, affecting over 5,600,000 people.
-Most of the worlds population are currently in lockdown in their respective countries to try and stop the spread of the virus.
-Communities are being told to not leave their homes, to not interact with anyone who does not reside in their households and to generally quarantine themselves – even from those who they live with – if they feel unwell or are over the age of 70.
-As a society, we’re now washing our hands more than ever before, all tuning into the news at 5:00 every day and showing our kind, human nature that little bit more.
-But just how worried should we be in the UK about Coronavirus?
+Coronavirus, or COVID-19, is a virus which was first encountered at the end of 2019.
+Since first being discovered, it has spread across the world, affecting over 11,500,500 people to date.
+In attempts to stave off the spread of the virus, much of the world went into lockdown for several months and have only recently started to ease these measures thanks to an improvement in infection rates.
+Communities are being told to not leave their homes if they can help it, to only interact with others (outside of their direct household) at a safe distance of 2 metres and to generally quarantine themselves – even from those who they live with – if they feel unwell or are over the age of 70.
+As a society, we’re now washing our hands more than ever before, many of us have chosen to wear face masks and gloves when leaving the house and as a collective we appear to be getting accustomed to this new normal.
+But just how vigilant should we be in the UK about Coronavirus?

 What is Coronavirus?